 Why are there so many antievolutionists?
 Scriptural literalism can only be part of the answer.
 The American public certainly includes a large segment of scriptural literalists—but not that large, not 44 percent.
 4

-National Geographic began their article with the suggestion that the primary objection to the theory of evolution is religious irrationality, and then they present polling data that refutes their original premise!
+National Geographic began their article with the suggestion that the primary objection to the theory of evolution is religious irrationality, and then they presented polling data that refuted their original premise!

 National Geographic is right about two things.
 First, it is true that the number of scriptural literalists is nowhere near 44 percent.
 We looked at page 442 of the 2001 Time Almanac to get some idea of church membership in 1999.
 Then we made some subjective, judgmental, and probably unfair assumptions about which denominations are “scriptural literalists” and which are not.
 Our estimate is that only 5 to 10 percent of Americans can be labeled “scriptural literalists.”
 So, we agree with National Geographic that the number of scriptural literalists is not nearly 44 percent.